lokesh/bitsweeper/README.md

 # Bitsweeper

 **Nice to haves**
 - [ ] Add note about long press on mobile and right click
 - [ ] Animation: Add particles when you open block
 - [ ] Animation: Flag placement
 - [ ] Add loader

 ## Bugs
+- [x] Topbar layout shift on completion when arrow is made visible
+- [ ] Adjust opacities
 - [ ] Prevent scrolling on settings screen
 - [ ] Default 95vh is causing scrolling even on beginner level.
+Use simpler offset from top calc-ed from row count?
 - [ ] Don't flag mines on scroll
 - [ ] Random block sprites get set on clicking smiley and then again on first press
 - [ ] Switching tabs on mobile and returning to game disables further sound playing.
 Or putting phone on sleep.
 Do I need to re-import sound files? see examples on howlerjs site which work properly.